harp-tech/harp-tech.github.io/tutorials/hobgoblin-closeloop.md

 ![Hobgoblin Pulse Train](../workflows/hobgoblin-closeloop-pulsetrain.bonsai)
 :::

-- Connect a red LED module to digital output channel `GP15` on the `Hobgoblin`.
+- Connect a LED module to digital output channel `GP15` on the `Hobgoblin`.
 - Insert a [`KeyDown`] operator and set the `Filter` property to the key `A`.
 - Insert a [`Parse`] operator and select [`StartPulseTrainPayload`] from the `Register` property dropdown menu.
 Set the `DigitalOutput` property to `GP15`.
 - Set the `PulseCount` property to `0`, `PulsePeriod` to `50000` and `PulseWidth` to `5000`.
 These parameters correspond to a continuous 20 Hz pulse train with 5 ms pulses.